Flexpa Link

 Illustrations and interactive elements can all be a part of your pre-Flexpa messaging.

-#Allow for linking multiple plans
+#Allow for multiple links

 Patients sometimes have multiple payer accounts, such as a primary and secondary insurance for dual eligibles or a current and prior insurance for members who have changed carriers.